-A request for convening a Constitutional Convention for a Substantial Revision or the creation of a new Constitution shall be submitted to all the State Legislatures and to the Chief Justice in the form of a Resolution passed by a six-elevenths majority vote of five State Legislatures whose States contain at least one-tenth of the population of the United States according to the most recent Census.
-No more than twelve months shall elapse between the passage of the Resolution by the first and last State.
+A request for convening a Constitutional Convention for a Substantial Revision or the creation of a new Constitution shall be submitted to all the State Legislatures and to the Chief Justice in the form of a Resolution passed by a six-elevenths majority vote of five State Legislatures whose States contain at least one-tenth of the population of Citizens of the United States according to the most recent Census.
+No more than twelve months shall elapse between the passage of the

+Resolution by the first and last State.
 This Resolution shall contain a first draft of the new Constitution or substantial revisions.

 To get the ball rolling on the possibility of a Constitutional Convention, there should be passionate support for the idea among a small group of States that will likely take the lead.
 Hence, the 6/11th hurdle for five states.
 For taking this initiative, these States gain some control over the structure of the proceedings of a Constitutional Convention.
+While it is possible to write an entirely new Constitution through the normal amendment process, it is more likely that it would have to be re-written within a Convention.